kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

 *skins* directory
 ------------------------

-It's contain only README.txt file and NO SKIN LAYERS YET.
+It contains only README.txt file and NO SKIN LAYERS YET.
-This job for localcommand ;)
+This is a job for localcommand ;)

-But check am I right ...
+But check whether I am right ...
     >>> cd('quintagroup/theme/ploneexample')
     >>> ls('skins')
     README.txt